-Hamsters are a favorite pet amongst children.
+Hamsters are a popular first pet for children.
 They are very cute and easy for small hands to pick up.
-It’s easy to imagine this might stress a small creature and you’re quite right to ask if hamsters like being held.
+It’s easy to imagine the stress this might cause a small creature and you’re quite right to ask if hamsters like being held.

 How to handle your hamster

 In order to successfully hold a hamster, you must begin to hand tame him almost immediately.
 If you delay, you may find he will never be comfortable with being held.

 Hamsters are not like kittens and puppies in as much as you don’t socialize them by introducing them to a wide variety of people.